Why Do Some People Hate Grocery Shopping?

 - Improper bagging

-If you’re reading this list thinking that these are all the reasons you also dislike your trips to the grocery store, hang in there!
-This article will provide you with some solutions to these common dislikes when it comes to your weekly grocery store haul.
+If you’re reading this list thinking these are all the reasons you also hate going to the grocery store, hang in there!

 What’s the Worst Part About Grocery Shopping?